salmabassem/Methylation_Classifier/README.md

 # Random Forest Classifier on our Methylation i-PLEX 42 CpGs to classify Epitypes

 This repository contains an end-to-end analysis and reproducible workflow for retraining a **Random Forest (RF)** classifier on mixed AML epitypes, treating **PBMC** as the 14th epitype.
-For more information about the epitypes please read our upcoming publication: "DNA methylation epitypes highlight underlying developmental and disease pathways in acute myeloid leukemia" and our upcoming publication "Epigenocopies of genetic markers expand risk assessment in acute myeloid leukemia"
-The analysis is implemented in R, with outputs summarized in an HTML report.
+For more information about the epitypes please read our publication: **"DNA methylation epitypes highlight underlying developmental and disease pathways in acute myeloid leukemia"** and our upcoming publication: **"Epigenocopies of genetic markers expand risk assessment in acute myeloid leukemia"** The analysis is implemented in R, with outputs summarized in an HTML report.

 ---